cloudsimplus/cloudsimplus/README.md

 Well, I strongly agree with you and in fact I tried that.
 However, the original CloudSim moved on to a new major release, introducing a completely new set of classes to provide Container as a Service (CaaS) simulations, before the changes proposed here being merged to the official repository.
-The huge amount of contributions of CloudSim++ are discussed in the section below.
+The huge amount of contributions of CloudSim Plus are discussed in the section below.
 By this way, all the work performed here was not incorporated to allow this new CaaS module to be developed using this redesigned version.
 And unfortunately, there are several months of hard work that would need to be replicated in order to merge both projects.

-# OK, but I'm just wondering what are the real contributions of CloudSim++ :blush:
+# OK, but I'm just wondering what are the real contributions of CloudSim Plus :blush:
 Thanks for asking.
-Firstly, there is a huge amount of changes that make CloudSim++ **NOT BACKWARD COMPATIBLE** with original CloudSim.
+Firstly, there is a huge amount of changes that make CloudSim Plus **NOT BACKWARD COMPATIBLE** with original CloudSim.
-However, to port your CloudSim simulations to CloudSim++ can be relatively easy, as it will be presented further.
+However, to port your CloudSim simulations to CloudSim Plus can be relatively easy, as it will be presented further.

-Accordingly, the main contributions of CloudSim++ are:
+Accordingly, the main contributions of CloudSim Plus are:

 - Improved class hierarchy and code that is easier to understand.
 - Reusable and standards-conforming code.